How to Choose the Right Office Shredder Machine

-It seems simple enough: find a machine to match your budget, make the purchase and get ready to shred.
+It seems simple enough: find a machine to match your budget, make the purchase, and get ready to shred.
 But it's not as straightforward as all that.
-There are factors to consider and certain machines which will work better for your office, depending on your unique needs.
+There are factors to consider and certain machines that will work better for your office, depending on your unique needs.

 Here are eight great tips for finding the perfect paper shredder for use in your office:

 The shredder machine decision process starts with paper size.

 You'll need an idea of what sized paper you'll be shredding most often.
 Most offices use a shredder that takes letter-sized sheets, to dispose of private information.

 Sometimes, however, you'll need more.
 Certain tax documents and pay slips come printed out on extra wide square sheets.
 Folding one or two of these in half before you shred them might not be a problem.
 But, when the piles of these get to be in the twenties, the awkward size will be an issue.

 Do an assessment of the paper sizes you'll be shredding.
 You may be able to save money on a smaller shredder, but the extra work of processing overly large paper may not be worth it.